-- 1. Senior expenses;
+- 1. Senior expenses

+- 2. Payment to swap counterparty

-- 2. Interest on Class A
+- 3. Interest on Class A notes

-- 3. Interest on Class B
+- 4. Interest on Class B notes

-- 4. Interest on Class C
+- 5. Interest on Class C notes

-- 5. Interest on Class D
+- 6. Interest on Class D notes

-- 6. Interest on Class E
+- 7. Interest on Class E notes, if interest deferral event has not occurred

-- 7. Replenish reserve fund
+- 8. Replenishment of cash reserve up to cash reserve required level